1jour1vin

 Wine rated (2024 guide) 93/100

-Wet earth, dried grass, olives, black raspberries, and strawberries.
+Damp earth, dried herbs, olives, black raspberries, and strawberries.
 Juicy, ripe, and deep, with salty notes in the fruit that make you want to take another sip.
-Firm but elegant tannins.
+Firm yet elegant tannins.
 85% Mourvèdre and 15% Grenache.
-Drink now or cellar.
+Ready to drink now or for aging.

 Customer rating